Oregon Ducks men's basketball: Ernie Kent era

 In 1997, Ernie Kent was hired to fill the vacancy at head coach left by Jerry Green.
 Kent had been one of Harter's Kamikaze Kids, and his teams were known for a similarly up-tempo style of play.
 In his third season as head coach, he took the Ducks back to the NCAA tournament where they fell in the first round.
 In 2002, Kent led the Ducks to their first conference championship since 1945, going through the regular season undefeated at home.
 They earned a number 2 seed in the NCAA Tournament that year and advanced to the Elite Eight by defeating Montana, Wake Forest and Texas.
 They were eliminated by Kansas and finished the season with a number 11 ranking in the AP Poll.
 It was Oregon's deepest run in the tournament in 42 years.

 Luke Ridnour was selected as the Pac-10 Player of the Year in 2003 as the Ducks won the Pac-10 tournament, defeating the USC Trojans in the conference championship game 74–66.
-The Ducks entered the NCAA Tournament as an 8 seed and lost to Utah in the first round 58–60.
+The Ducks entered the NCAA Tournament as an 8 seed and lost to Utah in the first round 60–58.

 Oregon made a Final Four appearance in the NIT in 2004 but otherwise made little impact until 2007.
 Oregon swept its 12 intersectional games to start 2007 and upset #1 ranked UCLA in the third Pac-10 game.
 The Ducks finished the regular season with a 23–7 record and defeated Arizona, California, and USC to win the 2007 Pac-10 Tournament.
 The Ducks earned a #3 seed in the NCAA tournament and advanced to the Elite Eight by defeating Miami (Ohio) 58–56, Winthrop 75–61 and University of Nevada, Las Vegas 76–72.
-On March 25, played and lost to the eventual NCAA National Champions, the Florida Gators, by a score of 77–85.
+On March 25, played and lost to the eventual NCAA National Champions, the Florida Gators, by a score of 85–77.

 Oregon was considered the favorite to land Class of 2007 high school stars Kevin Love and Kyle Singler, widely considered to be the greatest high school players to ever come out of Oregon.
-In the summer of 2005, Love and Singler dropped Oregon from their list because of the turmoil inside the Oregon team, centering on the moral allegations concerning coach Ernie Kent.
 Love eventually chose to attend UCLA and Singler chose Duke.

 The Ducks were selected as a No. 9 seed in the 2008 NCAA tournament in the Southern Region.
 They lost to No. 8 seed Mississippi State Bulldogs in first-round play on March 21, 2008, in Little Rock, Arkansas.

 On March 15, 2010, the university announced that the decision had been made to fire Ernie Kent as a result of poor performance in the previous two seasons, placing 9th and 10th in conference in the respective years.
 Kent departed as the longest tenured Pac-10 coach and winningest coach in school history with 235 wins.